-Zoom looks a little different on various devices, and the process of starting can be different too.
-So there are step-by-step instructions in different Appendices for joining Zoom for the first time on:
+Zoom looks a little different on various devices, with buttons in different places.
+The process of starting can be different too.
+So we have produced step-by-step instructions in different Appendices for joining Zoom for the first time, and during the meeting on: